By Kendra Holliday | September 16, 2020

 I love my natural breasts.
 It’s been fascinating watching them evolve – in my 30’s, they were mostly nipple, with very little fat to back them up, but as I’ve aged, I’ve added more fat and curves.
 You can see for yourself the different stages in my breast parade post.

-Pierced ears and nose – I love my piercings – I get to decorate my body more with fun earrings, and I have a nice little sparkly stud in my nose (UPDATE: I lost my nose ring a few weeks ago, and let the hole close up.)
-I’ve had my piercings for about a decade.
-I got them at TRX.
+Pierced ears and nose – I love my piercings – I get to decorate my body more with fun earrings, and I have a nice little sparkly stud in my nose.

 I’m not interested in getting any more, but I do like play piercing!
 Here’s a session I had a few years ago:

 The endorphin rush you get when the needles are removed is sooo nice.
 I’d love to host a play piercing party sometime!
 (UPDATE: I finally did this again, with much more dramatic and dark results.
-I need to post about it sometime!)
+Click here to see, if you dare!)

 Hair experiments – OMG I’ve had so many hair experiments – bad perms in middle school, crazy hair in high school